lupyuen/lupyuen.github.io/src/rhai.md

 _But what about the learners?_

-Scripted REPL platforms for microcontrollers like uLisp and MicroPython are popular for learners.
+Scripted REPL platforms for microcontrollers like uLisp and MicroPython are popular with learners.

 Since we have a WebAssembly Simulator for BL602, we can run REPL Scripts too...
 With __Rhai, the Drag-and-Drop Way!__